Visit our Posture Control page to find out more about how Zscaler can help support your DevSecOps initiatives.

 3. Gain Complete Coverage and Control

-DevSecOps provides complete visibility and coverage with granular controls to help secure native applications, cloud infrastructure, and confidential data.
+DevSecOps provides complete visibility and coverage with granular controls to help secure native apps, cloud infrastructure, and confidential data.
 Effective DevSecOps tools help identify and correlate issues, events, and hidden attack vectors as well as generate real-time alerts, recommendations, and remediation guidance.

 4. Enhance Collaboration and Communication